torvalds/linux/Documentation/driver-api/gpio/legacy-boards.rst

 ***************************************

 First, define a software node that represents the GPIO controller that the LEDs and buttons are connected to.
-The ``name`` of this node must match the name of the driver for the GPIO controller (e.g., "gpio-foo").
+The ``name`` of this node is optional.

 .. code-block:: c